-Rockhopper proposes to drill up to three exploration wells within the licence area.
+Rockhopper proposes to drill one or two exploration wells within the licence area.

 5.1.
 DRILLING RIG OVERVIEW

 To establish whether hydrocarbons are present it is necessary to drill a well.
 Offshore wells are typically drilled by mobile drilling units of which there are three broad designs currently in use: drill ship, semi-submersible and jack up.